Play Today To Compete For The $1M To 1st Place Prize!

 There’s no end to the subtle strategies and tactics of drafting a DFS roster.
 Any kind of a “head start” on drafting DFS picks is welcome, especially when time is of the essence once Super Bowl opponents have been determined.

-With only 4 NFL clubs left vying for a slot at Super Bowl 54, let’s look at skill players who could light-up Hard Rock Stadium with big plays (and lots of Daily Fantasy Sports points) on February 2nd.
+With the 49ers and Chiefs booked to play in Super Bowl 54, let’s look at players who could light-up Hard Rock Stadium with big plays - and lots of DFS points - on February 2nd.

 FanDuel and other DFS providers only allow for a single QB on customer’s Super Bowl roster.
 With only a lone pick at the most important position, it’s crucial to make it count!

 The San Francisco 49ers are known for an intimidating defense.
 Earlier this season, the NFC West champions went 4 games in a row without giving up a passing touchdown.
-But it’s San Francisco quarterback Jimmy Garoppolo who has taken center stage in recent days, out-gunning Drew Brees of the New Orleans Saints in an epic 48-46 victory at Mercedes-Benz Superdome.
+But Garoppolo has managed to take center stage at times, out-gunning Drew Brees of the New Orleans Saints in an epic 48-46 victory at Mercedes-Benz Superdome late in the season.
 Garoppolo soon followed up by leading the team over Kirk Cousins and the Minnesota Vikings in the Divisional Round of the NFC playoffs.

 However, hedging your Super Bowl bets on San Francisco’s ground game has some advantages, namely that the running plays are the reliable foundation of the 49er offense.
 Having a QB throw for less than a dozen completions, less than 150 yards, and a less-than-stellar TD-to-INT ratio can kill your chances to win a Super Bowl DFS match-up.
 Drafting a running back who only gets 15 touches isn’t necessarily the kiss of death…so long as the RB plays behind a strong run-blocking OL that opens up daylight for explosive carries.

-Emmanuel Sanders of San Francisco is a potential dark-horse DFS jackpot in Miami, should the 49ers win the NFC title.
+Emmanuel Sanders of San Francisco is a potential dark-horse DFS jackpot in Miami.
 Sanders took many weeks to crack the 1000-yard receiving benchmark on the season as the team played cool, steady offensive football to supplement a crushing defense.
 But the 49ers would need a go-to passing target by February, and Sanders loomed large in the epic road win over New Orleans.
 The 5’11” speedster caught 7 passes for 157 yards and a touchdown against the Saints, the kind of performance that makes DFS competitors drool.

-Sanders was as quiet as the rest of the San Francisco WR corps against the Vikings, catching 2 passes for 33 yards.
 If the 49ers reach Super Bowl 54, handicapping the opposing offense – not just the 49er offense – will be crucial to determining whether the star receiver is a smart DFS pick on February 2nd.
-San Francisco has shown that the club is not interested in passing the ball when ahead on the scoreboard.
+San Francisco has shown that the club is not interested in passing the ball when ahead.
 Sanders would only be likely to produce points on the DFS scoreboard if the opposing AFC attack scored early and forced Garoppolo to put the pigskin in the air a little more often.

 Mahomes reasserted himself as the top dual-threat QB in the NFL on the same weekend in which Jackson was too inexperienced to overcome bad breaks.
 Once the Chiefs fell behind 24-0 to the talented Houston Texans, it was up to Andy Reid’s signal-caller and a high-tech offense to produce TDs in bunches and pull out a comeback.